Crawl Space Insulation

 Protect your home with ExTremeBloc™, the ultimate crawl space insulation.
 Save energy while preventing mold and moisture and keeping your crawl space dry and clean.Schedule A Free Inspection

 Homes in the Fargo, Bismarck, St. Paul, and Minneapolis areas must combat the heat and humidity of our region; which makes outfitting a crawl space with proper insulation imperative to maintain the rest of your home’s environment.

-Maintaining a comfortable home in summer and winter relies on insulating a crawl space correctly.
+Maintaining a comfortable home in the summer and winter seasons relies on insulating a crawl space correctly.
 Old or inferior insulation can cause more problems as it degrades and absorbs moisture.
 Certain pests, like rats and cockroaches, will even be drawn to old fiberglass insulation.

 Fiberglass insulation is known for terrible degradation.
 At a certain age, this type of insulation will absorb moisture and grow mold.
 Beyond creating an unsanitary situation below the house, this lowers the indoor air quality.
 Mold, mildew, and pests all release contaminants into the air that cause allergic reactions, headaches, and irritation.

 Protect Your Home with ExTremeBloc™

 Our ExTremeBloc™ crawl space insulation keeps your crawl space dry and free of moisture in many ways, and it’s all because of its superior design.
 It is this advanced design that allows crawl spaces to become energy-efficient powerhouses, even in the most difficult climates.

 ExTremeBloc™ has two major components: a durable foam body and a radiant barrier embedded with graphite particles.
 The foam body is strong enough to remain intact over time, meaning that it won’t tear during services and cleaning.
 The radiant barrier is also extremely durable, so you don’t have to worry about either piece of the ExTremeBloc™ barrier coming apart.